souravdatta/utlite/README.md

 utlite
 ======

-A lightweight assertion based unit test framework for C++
+A lightweight assertion based unit test framework for C++.

 This is a header only simple unit test framework that can be used with any C++ project.
 If a C project is using a C++ compiler, then this framework can be easily incorporated inside it.
 It has the below features: